lele0124/qqgva/README-en.md

 ##### (2) In mainland China

-In mainland China, access to go.org/x is prohibited，we recommend [goproxy.io](https://goproxy.io/zh/) or [goproxy.cn](https://goproxy.cn)
+In mainland China, access to go.org/x is prohibited,we recommend [goproxy.io](https://goproxy.io/zh/) or [goproxy.cn](https://goproxy.cn)

 ````bash
 # If you are using a version of Go 1.13 - 1.15 Need to set up manually GO111MODULE=on, The opening mode is as follows, If your Go version is 1.16 ~ Latest edition You can ignore the following step one